Indifference and Decompensation in Pathological Narcissism

 Bookmark this Page - and SHARE IT with Others!

 The narcissist tries to convince people that he is compassionate.
-His profound lack of interest in his spouse's life, vocation, interests, hobbies, and whereabouts he cloaks as benevolent altruism.
-"I give her all the freedom she can wish for!" he protests "I don't spy on her, follow her, or nag her with endless questions.
+His profound lack of interest in his spouse's life, vocation, interests, hobbies, social and sexual liaisons, and whereabouts he cloaks as benevolent altruism.
+"I give her all the freedom she could wish for!" – he protests – "I don't spy on her, follow her, or nag her with endless questions.
 I don't bother her.
 I let her lead her life the way she sees fit and don't interfere in her affairs!"
-He makes a virtue out of his emotional truancy.
+He makes a virtue out of his emotional truancy, neglect, absence and abandonment, misleadingly equating them with “freedom”, “liberty”, and liberal open-mindedness.

 All very commendable but when taken to extremes such benign neglect turns malignant and signifies the voidance of true love and attachment.
 The narcissist's emotional (and, often, physical) absence from all his relationships is a form of aggression and a defence against his own thoroughly repressed feelings.